 Health ministries select trial areas

 Scientists at the U.S.-operated Walter Reed Army Institute of Research in Silver Spring, Maryland began testing RTS,S in 1987.
-Over the next three decades, RTS,S, also known by its trade name Mosquirix, was developed by GlaxoSmithKline, or GSK, and the Bill & Melinda Gates Foundation at a cost of $700 million.
+Over the next three decades, RTS,S, also known by its trade name Mosquirix, was developed by GlaxoSmithKline, or GSK, and the Bill & Melinda Gates Foundation at a cost of US$700 million.

 It was approved by the European Medicines Agency in 2015, after a 15,000-person clinical trial found that four doses of RTS,S over one and a half years reduced by 36 percent the number of malaria episodes in young children.

 That set up the possibility of distributing the vaccine to children particularly in some of the poorest regions.